Universal Design for Learning

 What is Universal Design for Learning?

-Universal Design for Learning (UDL) is an inclusive approach to learning that recognizes students' unique strengths, abilities, and learning preferences and guides the design of educational materials, methods, and assessments to meet those diverse learner needs.
-One of the goals of UDL is to help students become "expert learners" by empowering them to reach their full potential, regardless of their background or ability.
-While not a replacement for all disability accommodations, UDL may help reduce the need for individual accommodations by taking a proactive approach to inclusive course design and instruction.
+Universal Design for Learning (UDL) is an inclusive approach that recognizes students' diverse strengths, abilities, and learning preferences, guiding the design of educational materials, methods, and assessments to support all learners.
+Inspired by the Universal Design movement in architecture, UDL applies neuroscience and education research to create inclusive learning environments that foster "expert learners."
+While not a substitute for all disability accommodations, UDL may help to reduce the need for individual accommodation by reducing barriers and taking a proactive approach to inclusive course design and instruction.
+Its framework is based on three neural networks—affective, recognition, and strategic—which shape how students engage with, process, and apply knowledge.

 UDL Guidelines